nesistor/GovAssist/Readme.md

 ## 🔒 **Scalability and Security**

-- **Scalable Architecture**: Services are modular, allowing independent scaling.
+- **Scalable Architecture**: The demo version is designed with scalability in mind, ensuring that as the platform grows, new modules and integrations can be added seamlessly.
 - **OAuth2 and JWT**: Secure API access and user sessions.
 - **Data Encryption**: Protect sensitive information during storage and transmission.